CalculusWithJulia/CalculusWithJulia.github.io/README.md

 Various applications of the integral are presented.
 The first two sections continue with the idea that an integral is related to area.
-From there, it is seen that volumes and arc-lengths may be expressed in terms of related integrals.
+From there, it is seen that volumes, arc-lengths, and surface areas may be expressed in terms of related integrals.

 - [Mean Value Theorem for Integrals](integrals/mean_value_theorem.html)